Violation of an Order of Protection in Wake County

 Speak to a Protection Order Lawyer Today!

 The criminal consequences of violating a valid protection order are serious.
 It is important to contact an experienced criminal defense attorney immediately following a domestic violence accusation.
 The experienced attorneys at Coolidge Law Firm can provide counsel during the protection order hearing and adequately advise you of the terms of a protection order if issued.

-If already charged with a protection order, the attorneys at Coolidge Law Firm can compile the best defense based on your unique circumstances.
-Contact the violation of a protection order attorneys from Coolidge Law Firm at (919) 239-8448 for a free, confidential evaluation of your case.
+If already charged with a protection order, we can compile the best defense based on your unique circumstances.
+Contact us today at (919) 239-8448 or fill out the contact form below for a free, confidential evaluation of your case.